zebzhao/ModarJS/README.md

 ### Router
 If you use Jasmine for hairy unit tests, you may often encounter this message in a large app that uses routing: `Some of your tests did a full page reload!`.
-This is undebuggable sometimes as you have no idea where it may be called, or it may even be necessary for the page to refresh.
+This is sometimes not debuggable as you have no idea where it may be called.
+Other times it may even be necessary for the page to refresh.

-`pyscript.router` solves this problem by provindg a `setupMock()` method in Jasmine testing which allows page reloading to be handled properly.
+`pyscript.router` solves this problem by providing a `setupMock()` method in Jasmine testing which allows page reloading to be handled properly.

 To redirect the page:
 ```javascript